Geriatric Psychiatry Outpatient Services

 Ipsit Vahia, MD, Medical Director

 Dr. Vahia is a geriatric psychiatrist, clinician, and researcher.
-He is also medical director of the McLean Institute for Technology in Psychiatry.
+He the associate chief of the Division of Geriatric Psychiatry and director of Digital Psychiatry Translation at McLean.
 His research focuses on the use of technology and informatics in the assessment and management of older adults.
 Currently, he oversees a clinical and research program on aging, behavior, and technology.
 Dr. Vahia has published extensively in major international journals and textbooks.

 Dr. Brody Magid oversees clinic operations and conducts comprehensive neuropsychological evaluations with older adult patients who are referred for memory disorders and other cognitive problems.
 She specializes in providing neurocognitive and psychodiagnostic evaluation and treatment for patients with traumatic/acquired brain injury, dementia, movement disorders, and neuropsychiatric illnesses.

 Ms. Radner’s extensive social work career has encompassed a variety of clinical, supervisory, and leadership roles.
 She developed her expertise with adolescents in alternative high schools and a crisis shelter, adults in psychiatric day treatment, and older adults in adult day health.
-She currently provides leadership for the group treatments in the geriatric inpatient programs as well as the SAGE outpatient program.
+She currently provides leadership for the group treatments in the geriatric inpatient and outpatient programs.

 Our psychiatrists, neuropsychologists, psychologists, internists, social workers, occupational therapists, and nurses are specifically trained to diagnose and treat older patients.
 Members of our multidisciplinary teams are specialists in older adult mental health care and are committed to providing efficient and compassionate treatment.